-- Nucleus is the most important cell organelle which directs and controls all its cellular activities. - It is called as 'Headquarter of the cell'/controller of cell. - It was discovered by Robert Brown in 1831. - In Eukaryotes, a well-defined nucleus is present while in Prokaryotes, a well-defined nucleus is absent. - Prokaryotes contain a primitive nucleus called Nucleoid. - It has double layered covering called as nuclear membrane. - Nuclear membrane has pores which regulate the movement of materials in & out of the cell. - Besides nuclear membrane, nucleus also contains nucleolus and chromatin material made up of chromation.
-Chromatin made up of DNA and Protein that ultimatly condense and form chromosome. - Chromosomes or chromation material consists of DNA which stores and transmits hereditary information for the cell to function, grow and reproduce.
+- Nucleus is the most important cell organelle which directs and controls all its cellular activities. - It is called as 'Headquarter of the cell'/controller of cell. - It was discovered by Robert Brown in 1831. - In Eukaryotes, a well-defined nucleus is present while in Prokaryotes, a well-defined nucleus is absent. - Prokaryotes contain a primitive nucleus called Nucleoid. - It has double layered covering called as nuclear membrane. - Nuclear membrane has pores which regulate the movement of materials in & out of the Nucleus. - Besides nuclear membrane, nucleus also contains nucleolus and chromatin material.
+Chromatin is made up of DNA and Protein, that ultimatly condense and forms chromosome. - Chromosomes or chromatin material consists of DNA which stores and transmits hereditary information for the cell to function, grow and reproduce.